XinghuiTao/ai_control/README.md

 Robust control can only be achieved by a closed-loop (or feedback) system, which uses sensors to measure the actual output to adjust the input in order to achieve desired output.
 UAV systems are a linear, time-invarian, continuius time, multivariable feeback systems.
 The H∞ optimization approach and its related approaches have been shown to be effective and efficient robust design methods for such control systems.

+A mathematical model of any real system is always just an approximation of the true, physical reality of the system dynamics.
+Typical sources of the discrepancy include unmodeled (usually high-frequency) dynamics, neglected nonlinearities in the modeling, effects of deliberate reducedorder models, and system-parameter variations due to environmental changes and torn-and-worn factors.

-#### Uncertainty
+#### Problems
 Uncertainties are unavoidable in a real control system.
 The uncertainty can be classified into two categories: disturbance signals and dynamic perturbations.
 The former includes input and output disturbance (such as a gust on an aircraft), sensor noise and actuator noise, etc. The latter represents the discrepancy between the mathematical model and the actual dynamics of the system in operation.

-A mathematical model of any real system is always just an approximation of the true, physical reality of the system dynamics.
-Typical sources of the discrepancy include unmodeled (usually high-frequency) dynamics, neglected nonlinearities in the modeling, effects of deliberate reducedorder models, and system-parameter variations due to environmental changes and torn-and-worn factors.

-#### Problems
-Disturbance  signals / Noise interference / Unmodeled plant dynamcis / Parameter variations
+They can be caused by complex dynamics(high frequency), uncertain driving forces(gust), intentional simplicity(linearalisation), stochastic events(torn-and-worn), process variations(production).

+"I don't know everything (model and/or disturbance) perfectly, but I'm confident it's going to work!"
+(Brian Douglas)

 #### Solutions
-H∞
+##### Add margin (Classical gain and phase margin)
+1. Too liyyrt, or applied in the wrong spot = failed requirement
+2. too much, or overly conservative = more expensive control system

 # References